desimaniac/docs/my_sonarr_and_radarr_naming_preferences.md

 I have always liked having my media named with the [scene naming rules](https://scenerules.org/).
-I like the convenience of knowing the episode title, quality, proper, edition, and release group by just looking at the filename.
-This format is Plex compatible and I am posting this here for anyone who may find this helpful.
+This format is Plex compatible.
+Also,  I like the convenience of knowing the episode title, quality, proper, edition, and release group by just looking at the filename.

+I am posting this little guide here for anyone who may find this helpful.

 ## Sonarr